 Where existing disclosure rules currently implement EU legislation, such as MiFID, which co-exists with the PRIIPs Regulation, these rules will continue to apply.
 For certain products, the KID will not be the only document or information consumers need to receive.

 In CP16/18 we proposed changes to the FCA Handbook to take account of the introduction of the KID.
-These include:
+In PS17/6 we summarise the feedback to CP16/18 and publish our final rules.
+The changes we are making include:

 - Deleting or amending disclosure requirements to ensure they do not duplicate or conflict with the requirements in the PRIIPs Regulation.